oicr-gsi/shesmu/guided-meditations.md

 a list of strings.  _labelexpr_ is text display elements to show to the left of the input widget.

+- _name_ `= Upload Json Label` _labelexpr_
+Allows uploading JSON data into the meditation as _name_.
+If the user fails to upload any data, it will be `null`.  _labelexpr_ is text display elements to show to the left of the input widget.

+- _name_ `= Upload Table(` _field1_`,` _field2_`,` ... `) Label` _labelexpr_
+Allows uploading tabular data into the meditation as _name_.
+Each row will be converted to an object with fields as listed; the type of every field will be `string`.
+If the user fails to upload any data, it will be an empty list.
+The user will be provided tools to massage the data into the correct format.
+_labelexpr_ is text display elements to show to the left of the input widget.

 ### Automatic Flow Control
 If there is information provided that can be used to determine what decision to make next, the `Flow By Switch` and `Flow By Match` steps allow selecting it.